 The behemoth aligns her guns.
 Calculating.
 Somewhere within her black hull there must be an AI.
 Only the best and brightest for the dread one.

 Easily able to compile all that data and project–this is the moment.
 The little one is there.

 The other six signal their sister–a frantic AI cluster crying out when the thermal signatures return.
 Even hotter this time.
 The armored muzzle-shutters cycle open.
 Capacitors glow golden hot in the depths of the black barrels.

 It’s already too late.
 Engines fire.
 Space tears.

 The maiden’s captain understands, in the same detached way as an athlete looking at their own shattered ankle, that they’ve still been thinking in terms of pirate frigates.
 An asteroid might be cover against those.

 Not such umbral spears as the black ship launches forth.

 Frozen silicate and heavy iron shatter, superheat, and bathe the seventh sister in a molten after-blow, but the spears have already come and gone.

 Simple math: Three turrets fire nine magnetic guns for seven direct hits and a gouge that peels away half the topside armor band.

-The punctures, silvery-edged serrations torn through the proud cruiser’s angular hole, glow for a while.
+The punctures, silvery-edged serrations torn through the proud cruiser’s angular hull, glow for a while.
 The spacing, the captain notes, with that power of intuition which is the one thing her brain can do that Dav struggles with–

 “We have your blueprints” deliberate.